tundish/blathnaid/blathnaid/book/chapters.rst

 “Bláthnaid is of age to marry.”

-Ingomer's reaction
+Ingomer’s reaction
 ------------------

 The effect this had on Ingomer was a shock to all around him.
 He recognised the name, you see.
 It was one of the peasant names that Blacksmiths gave their daughters.

-It had been ten years since he'd brought servitude and violation to the children of his enemies.
+It had been ten years since he’d brought servitude and violation to the children of his enemies.
 But they had escaped him, and found ways to prosper, and now saw fit to mock him.

 Ingomer shook with rage.
 “Progeniem Vitiosiorem!”, he cursed, in the secret language of the Temple.